MikeCalabro/whoop-design/README.md

-# whoop-design
+# WHOOP Design

-re-creating professional graphics with r and python
+re-creating professional graphics with R and Python